Uruguay Assembly: Jota21

 Jota21: Jóvenes Organizados Trabajando en Asamblea (Organised Youth Working in Assembly) is the youth sector of Asamblea Uruguay.

-Electoral history
+Election results

 Presidential elections

 Due to its membership in the Broad Front, the party has endorsed the candidates of other parties on several occasions.
 Presidential elections in Uruguay are held using a two-round system, the results of which are displayed below.